Musk says his cage fight with Zuckerberg will be streamed on X

 It all started when Musk, who owns X, responded to a tweet about Meta preparing to release a new Twitter rival called Threads.
 He took a dig about the world becoming “exclusively under Zuck’s thumb with no other options” — but then one Twitter user jokingly warned Musk of Zuckerberg’s jiu jitsu training.

-“I’m up for a cage match if he is lol,” Musk wrote late Tuesday.
+“I’m up for a cage match if he is lol,” Musk wrote.

 Musk’s push to stream the video live on X comes as he’s pushing to turn the platform into a “digital town square.”
 However, his much-publicized Twitter Spaces kickoff event in May with Florida Gov. Ron DeSantis announcing his run for president struggled with technical glitches and a near half-hour delay.